The Prettiest Lake in Every State

 Colorado: Hanging Lake

 Near Glenwood Springs in the majestic Rocky Mountains and the White River National Forest lies Hanging Lake.
-Named for the way the lake almost hangs in Glenwood Canyon on the edge of a cliff, its scenic eponymous trail remains one of the most popular hiking routes in the entire state.
-Now a designated National Natural Landmark, the otherworldly, turquoise, crystalline lake is surrounded by evergreen trees, waterfalls, and the steep, rocky trail route.
-For more waterfalls, check out our list of the most gorgeous waterfalls in every state, where unsurprisingly, Hanging Lake Falls was recognized as Colorado’s gold-medal spot.
+Named for the way the lake almost hangs in Glenwood Canyon on the edge of a cliff, its scenic eponymous trail remains one of the most popular hiking routes in the state.
+Now a designated National Natural Landmark, the otherworldly turquoise, crystalline lake is surrounded by evergreen trees, beautiful waterfalls and the steep, rocky trail route.

-An important note: No matter how much you want to jump into that perfect blue water, don’t.
+An important note: No matter how much you might want to jump into that perfect blue water, don’t do it.
 Due to the fragile lake ecosystem, no contact with the water is allowed, and a paid permit is mandatory to access the area.
-Do not be like the Instagram influencers who pose on the lake’s famous downed tree.
+Also, don’t do like many Instagram influencers and pose on the lake’s famous downed tree.

 Connecticut: Candlewood Lake

 Western Connecticut’s Candlewood Lake, also the state’s largest, was constructed in the 1920s to harness hydroelectric power from two nearby rivers.
 The result is a long, slim lake that is popular as a summertime tourist destination and a second-home spot for many New Yorkers.
 The lake was named for nearby Candlewood Mountain and the pretty trees of the same label.
 Interestingly, despite low visibility in its depths, Candlewood Lake is a noted scuba-diving stop famous for the flooded 18th-century town of Jerusalem that rests on its shadowy bottom.
-Swimming, fishing, and boating are additional popular activities in the area.
-While in Connecticut, you can also visit the real-life inspiration for the Gilmore Girls‘ Stars Hollow—and embark on one of the 50 best road trips in America.
+Swimming, fishing and boating are additional popular activities in the area.

 Delaware: Trap Pond

 Despite being the nation’s second-smallest state in terms of area, Delaware still contains some beautiful lakes.
-The prettiest of them all is Trap Pond, situated within Trap Pond State Park, in southwestern Delaware.
-The pond is just 90 acres, while the park is more than 3,000.
+The prettiest of them is Trap Pond, situated within Trap Pond State Park, in southwestern Delaware.
+The pond is just 90 acres, while the park covers more than 3,000.
 Interestingly, the entire region used to be wetlands, and it’s home to the northernmost naturally occurring grove of Bald Cypress trees in the United States.
 Among the rare trees that are national treasures, these wooden beauties are generally found in the southeastern reaches of the country, but they’re no less stunning up north.
-The best way to see the grove is to kayak or canoe the pond or by hiking the nearly five-mile Boundary Trail.
-Visitors also picnic, camp, and play outdoor games like horseshoes and volleyball along the water’s edge.
+The best way to see the grove is by kayak or canoe or by hiking the nearly five-mile Boundary Trail.

 Florida: Lake Kissimmee